Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

 For the purposes of this Class/week we need to have set up a few resources that will assist us and we will also learn about how to use them.

-**What are Metrics?**
+**What are Microservices ?**
-- Are measurements of specific data points aggregated over a period of time i.e CPU usage, memory and bandwidth.
-- We can only collect metrics on what we know.
+- Applications are simpler to build and maintain as smaller services.
+- We can isolate software functionality into multiple independent modules that are individually responsible for perfoming precisely defined stand-alone tasks.
+- The modules communicate to each other using APIs.

+**What is Open Telemetry?**
+- A standardized way of describing what distributed systems are doing.
+- **OpenTelemetry Project** a collection of tools, APIs and SDKs used to instrument, generate, collect and export telemetry data.

 **What is Monitoring?***
 - An action that we perform against our applications and systems to determine their state.
 - It collects metrics and compares them against a defined state/value .
 - Shows if they are ruunning or not, to also perfoming perfomance health checks.
--

 **What is Observability?**
 - Being able to look at data from outside the system about what is going on within the system.
+- What can we unerstand from a system based on its output?
 - ***Pattern Recognition*** -

+**What can we observe?**
+The data types that show us the perfomance and health of our systems(MELT):
+- Application Perfomance Monitoring - *(types of application perfomance monitoring tools include **Datadog**, **Honeycomb**, **New Relic**, **Dyna Trace**)*
+- Infrastructure monitoring - *(**Monit**, **Nagios**, **Prometheus**)*
+- Networks -
+- Events monitoring -
+- Logs and log analysis - *(Log aggregation and searching for multiple applications such as **PaperTrail**, **ELK Stack** - Allows us to perform log aggregation and analytics)
+- Tracing
+- Databases

+**What are Metrics?**
+- Are measurements of specific data points aggregated over a period of time i.e CPU usage, memory and bandwidth.
+- We can only collect metrics on what we know.

+**What are Events?**
+- A dicrete action that takes place at any moment in time.
+- Add metadata for better serach capabilities.

 **What is Logging?**
-- jjhh
+- Come directly from our application and transfer detailed data and detailed context for an event.
 - To be able to view logs correctly of multiple applications at the same time, we need to make sure that we properly aggreagate the logs.
 - ***Log Levels*** - allow us to see classifcations of logs within a log.
 Debug, Info, Warnings, Critical, Error